 Dr Roberts is a graduate of Queens University Belfast.
 He has a long history of work in the specialty of Reproductive Medicine and has a number of peer-reviewed publications in this field.
 Dr Roberts undertook subspecialty training in Reproductive Medicine in Edinburgh and Glasgow.
 He returned to Northern Ireland as a consultant in Obstetrics and Gynaecology at the Ulster Hospital and set up dedicated infertility services in both the public and private sectors.
 Dr Roberts has a particular interest in psychosexual problems resulting in infertility.

 Dr Traub has been a Consultant in infertility for more than thirty years, and recently retired from the NHS to devote his time to GCRM-BELFAST.
 In his early career he worked for a year in a maternity hospital in Zimbabwe, and shortly after returning to Belfast obtained the MRCOG.
 He undertook a research project into sperm movement, and possible treatments.
 This resulted in the award of an MD (hons) and thereafter the publication of many peer-reviewed papers throughout his career.
 In 1987 he was largely responsible for developing the first IVF clinic in Ireland, achieving the first birth only 9 years after Louise Brown the world’s first IVF baby.
 He was Lead Clinician at the Regional Fertility Centre, Belfast, one of the UK’s largest NHS fertility clinics and saw the introduction to the service of major advances such as embryo freezing and ICSI.
-His other interest is Gynae Endocrinology, dealing with Ovulation disorders, PCOS and Hirsutism etc. He developed the RCOG Reproductive Medicine sub-speciality training programme in Belfast and continues to be involved in teaching this subject to postgraduates.
+His other interest is Gynae Endocrinology, dealing with Ovulation disorders, PCOS and Hirsutism etc. He developed the RCOG Reproductive Medicine sub-speciality training programme in Belfast.

 Dr Kerr brings over 15 years of experience in clinical embryology to the team at GCRM-BELFAST.
 He graduated from the University of Nottingham in 1999 with a Masters in Assisted Reproduction Technology and commenced work as an embryologist at Manchester Fertility Services.
 During this time he attained the ACE Certificate in Clinical Embryology.
 In 2007 he was awarded a PhD in Developmental Biology for his work assessing the role of Kinase signaling in early human development.
 On moving to St Mary’s Hospital in Manchester, he successfully applied his extensive knowledge to clinical research alongside Prof Daniel Brison & Prof Sue Kimber on early embryo development.
 On completion of this work he joined Glasgow Royal Infirmary Assisted Conception unit in 2009 as a Consultant Embryologist.
 The combination of his research background and clinical experience fulfills GCRM-BELFAST’s ethos of applying evidence based research with advances in clinical care.